Wearable Medical Devices

-Wearable medical devices are capable to provide medical professionals with a holistic picture of patient’s health state, enable self-monitoring, and, therefore, help improve patient care outcomes.
-Now, the interest in wearables shows a steady increase:
+Wearable medical devices and complementary apps provide medical professionals with a holistic picture of patients’ health state.
+They also enable patient self-monitoring and, therefore, help improve patient care outcomes.
+The adoption of the technology shows a steady increase:

 - 13% of Americans plan to buy a wearable device within a year.